-And the scariest thing is, that every day more young woman’s are being diagnosed with this deadly disease.
-When I was a kid, I just hear about woman of 50 plus who were diagnosed with cancer, but the rate today starts attacking younger woman.
+And the scariest thing is, that every day more young women are being diagnosed with this deadly disease.
+When I was a kid, I just hear about woman of 50 plus who was diagnosed with cancer, but the rate today starts attacking the younger women.

 You can lower the risk of breath cancer, research consistently shows that drinking alcoholic beverages increase a woman’s risk of breast cancer, particularly hormone-receptor-positive breast cancer.
 Alcohol also may increase breast cancer risk by damaging DNA in cells.

-- Ask your doctor about breast cancer screening, and when to begin with breast cancer screening exams and test.
+- Ask your doctor about breast cancer screening, and when to begin with breast cancer screening exams and tests.

-- Ask your doctor to show you how to do a breast self-exam to check any lumps or other unusual sign in your breast.
+- Ask your doctor to show you how to do a breast self-exam to check any lumps or other unusual signs in your breast.

 - Drink alcohol in moderation